locomotion-classification/locomotion-classification.github.io/README.md

 As you can see, **```feature no. 2 (Goniometer, ankle-frontal)```** has been ranked the highest by the algorithm due to its importance as a predictor for class labels.
 The others just from raw data seem to be insignificant.
 This will later be verified by other algorithms later on, and as we will use pre-processing on raw data for the later part of the project, we expect to see improvements in the scores for features from other sensors.

 ## 5 Methods
-In this project, we will use the aforementioned sesnor and biomechanical data as input features and corressponding locomotion modes as classification labels to develop supervised and unsupervised ML models such as k-Means Clustering, Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), Support Vector Machines (SVM), Random Forest (RF), Decision Trees (DT), and Neural Networks (NN).
+In this project, we will use the aforementioned sensor and biomechanical data as input features and corresponding locomotion modes as classification labels to develop supervised and unsupervised ML models such as k-Means Clustering, Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), Support Vector Machines (SVM), Random Forest (RF), Decision Trees (DT), and Neural Networks (NN).

 ### 5.1 Unsupervised Learning Component